Vinoshipper/wp-vs-injector/readme.txt

 * **Product Catalog** - Display a list of your available products.
 Choose your default list or create a custom list of your products.
 * **Product Item** - Display information, image, and include buy buttons for a specific product.
 * **Add-To-Cart Button** - Display buy buttons for a specific product.
+* **Announcement** - Display announcements managed in the Vinoshipper Producer dashboard.
 * **Available In** - Show which states you're able to ship product to.
 * **Club Registration** - Allow customers to sign up for your clubs.